ArushiTandon/HealthConnect/README.md

 ## Features

-- **Hospital Management:** Admins can manage hospital details, facilities, and bed availability.
+- **Hospital Management:** Admins can manage hospital details, facilities, appointments and bed availability.
 - **Appointment Booking:** Users can search for hospitals and book appointments online.
 - **Real-Time Updates:** Uses Socket.IO for real-time updates on hospital data and appointments.
 - **Appointment Reminders:** Automated email reminders are sent to users a day before their appointment using cron jobs and SendGrid.